ipfs/ipfs-docs/docs/how-to/default-profile.md

 ### MacOS

-We will download the tarball for MacOS, extract the contents, and move the binary file to our path
+You download the tarball for MacOS, extract the contents, and move the binary file to your path:

 ```bash
 wget -O /tmp/ipfs-ds-convert.tar.gz https://dist.ipfs.io/ipfs-ds-convert/v0.5.0/ipfs-ds-convert_v0.5.0_darwin-amd64.tar.gz